agbe-davies at unc dot edu

 Professor and Director of Research Labs of Archaeology

 Archaeology, Political Economy, Chiefdoms, Quantitative Methods, North America.

 Biomedical anthropology, nutrition, human biology, early life determinants of body composition and obesity, infant and child feeding

 Professor Women's & Gender Studies and Anthropology, Director of Graduate Studies Anthropology

 Archaeological method and theory, history of archaeology; Social and gender archaeology; Archaeology and nationalism, the state, and politics; Gender and science, women in scientific professions and society; Old World prehistory, Paleolithic archaeology, Central and Eastern European archaeology; Prehistoric imagery, theories of symbolic representation; Stone tool analysis (low and high-power use-wear).

 Human ecology of global change

-Actor Network Theory and Ontological Politics, History and Memory, Materiality, Religion and Magic, Colonial Societies, Southeast Asia, Indonesia, Bali
+Actor Network Theory, Ontology, and Science Studies; History and Memory; Magic; Human and Animal Relations; Colonial Societies; Southeast Asia, Indonesia, Bali.